bymzy/MyFtp/README.md

 - put files to server side (supported!)
 - del files on server side (supported!)
 - list files on server side (supported!)
-- mkdir on server side (not finished yet)
+- mkdir on server side (supported!)
-- deldir on server side (not finished yet)
+- deldir on server side (supported!)
-- chdir on server side (not finished yet, this is useful in interactive mode!)
+- chdir on server side (supported! this is useful in interactive mode!)

 ## TODO